 Successful applicants will demonstrate consideration of quarantine timelines and expectations in their itinerary and budget

 A committee of faculty will review applications and select the scholarship recipients.
-Scholars will be selected based on the following criteria: feasibility of the project, contribution of the project to the overall education and enrichment of the student, commitment of the student and faculty advisor to the project, and the student’s demonstrated ability to initiate and sustain creative activities and research.
+Scholars will be selected based on the following criteria: feasibility of the project, contribution of the project to the overall education and enrichment of the student, commitment of the student and faculty advisor to the project, and the student’s demonstrated ability to initiate and sustain independent creative activities and research.
 While there is no absolute grade point criterion, successful applicants must have a minimum cumulative GPA of 3.0.
 Students must be in good standing with the University.

 If you are considering a project which includes gathering data about living human individuals, your project may be considered human subjects research (HSR).
 We recommend students only consider research projects which include HSR if they have the necessary research experience and linguistic tools to complete such projects successfully.
 The majority of Richter Scholarships are awarded to students whose projects do not include HSR.